 Ready to move to beautiful Wilmington, NC?

-Connect with a knowledgable, local Clever Partner Agent.
+Connect with a knowledgeable, local Clever Partner Agent.

 This master-planned community is set along the Cape Fear River.
 It’s a major draw for home buyers mainly for its waterfront views.
 Many of the properties have water access and it is one of the most scenic spots in the city.